To put it simply, video bitrate is the amount of data contained in a video for every second it is transmitted.

 Also when buying a memory card, you should determine what’s the maximum video data transfer rate (Mbps) it could support.

-If you use a memory card with a higher video transfer rate say a Class 10 card – 10Mbps to record at 2Mbps, video will still be recorded at 2Mbps and you’ll end up paying more for a high video data transfer speed that you don’t need.
+If you use a memory card with a higher video transfer rate say a Class 10 card – 10Mbps to record at 2Mbps, the video will still be recorded at 2Mbps and you’ll end up paying more for a high video data transfer speed that you don’t need.

 Check out the bitrates of different types of video formats at Wikipedia